Gold falls Rs 116; silver tumbles Rs 1,291

-New Delhi: Gold slipped by Rs 116 to Rs 48,772 per 10 grams in the national capital on Wednesday in line with a fall in global precious metal prices, according to HDFC Securities.
+New Delhi, Jun 2: Gold slipped by Rs 116 to Rs 48,772 per 10 grams in the national capital on Wednesday in line with a fall in global precious metal prices, according to HDFC Securities.

 In the previous trade, it had closed at Rs 48,888 per 10 grams.